paragbharg/GettingAndCleaningData/README.md

 	i) removing ‘()-‘ characters.
-	ii) Fix error in label by removing by fixing ‘BodyBody’ -> ‘Body’ iii) Replace ‘f’ and ‘t’ if they are first character with ‘freq’ abnd ‘time’. iv)  Replace ‘XYX’ character if they are the last character with ‘Xaxis’, ‘Yaxis’ ansd ‘Zaxis’ for
-             better readability of column names.
+	ii) Fix error in label by removing by fixing ‘BodyBody’ -> ‘Body’ iii) Replace ‘f’ and ‘t’ if they are first character with ‘freq’ abnd ‘time’. iv)  Replace ‘XYX’ character if they are the last character with ‘Xaxis’, ‘Yaxis’ and ‘Zaxis’ for better readability of column names.
 ```
 2) Read the subject data and label the columns.